reon7902/supplement/README.md

-Supplement includes details of how to train, assessments, training programs, sample size justifications, and results.
+Supplement includes details of how to train, assessments, training programs, sample size justification, and results.